12 Tips for Spring Cleaning and Energy Savings

-Spring is here, and for many that means giving the house or apartment a good cleaning.
-While you’re at it, try these simple actions to make sure your clean home is as comfortable and energy-efficient as possible:
+Spring is here, and for many people, that means giving your home a good cleaning.
+Add these simple steps to your spring cleaning checklist to make sure your clean home is as energy-efficient as possible:

-- Clean air ducts and vents.
-Cleaning out all that accumulated winter dust and dirt makes it easier on your lungs and your cooling system.
+1. Clean your air ducts and vents.
+Cleaning out all the dust and dirt that has accumulated makes things easier for both your lungs and your heating and cooling systems.
 You’ll save energy and may even increase the system’s lifespan.

-- Clean the sliding door track.
+5. Clean the sliding door track.
 If your home has a sliding glass door, clean out the track.
-Dirt and grit in the track can ruin the door's seal and create gaps where heat or cold air can escape.
+Dirt and grit in the track can ruin the door's seal and create gaps where air can escape.